Gorget patches: Australia

 In Australia traditional gorget patches are worn by army colonels and general officers as well as by navy midshipmen.
 In the St John Ambulance Australia First Aid Services Branch, gorget patches distinguish State Staff Officers and National Staff Officers from those who are officers of a division or region.

 Bangladesh

 In the Bangladesh Armed Forces officers of the rank of colonel equivalent and above wear gorget patches.
-They are respectively red, sky blue and black in color.
-For Major and above equivalent ranks "Shapla" insignia is displayed.
+They are respectively red, sky blue and black or golden yellow in color.
+For Colonel and above equivalent ranks "Shapla" insignia is displayed.
 Each higher flag rank level above colonel has an additional star added.

 Belgium

 In the Belgian army, the gorget patches have a branch color and rank insignia.

 Brazil

 In the Brazilian Army the gorget patches, embroidered oak leaves in silver, are worn on both lapels of rifle green and grey formal dress uniforms by generals.
 The same insignia, in gold, is worn on both collars of gala full-dress uniforms.

 In the State of São Paulo Military Police, commanding officers of the rank of colonel wear, on both lapels of their dark-grey formal uniforms, embroidered silver insignia.
 This consists of an armillary sphere, surrounded with laurels and with a star on top.